 There’s no single way to calculate happiness.
 Instead, it requires a combination of approaches.
 The most common method is the employee satisfaction index (ESI).
 Whether you go for a light-touch or thorough approach to this will depend upon the size of your staff, the relative importance of employee satisfaction to your business, and the amount of time you’re able to devote to the procedure.
 But happiness will never be static: it ebbs and flows – a one-off index will not help you monitor and improve it for the long-term.
 So even once you get an accurate picture of how happy your employees are, you need to actually work out what people want.

 To actually improve employee happiness, you need to nurture strong, meaningful two-way relationships with your staff.
 As leader, the onus is on you to build positive relationships and effect genuine communication.
 You can lead with compassion by:

+Remember to protect space for regular check-ins with your employees, and promote a culture where feedback is encouraged, not suppressed.
 Ultimately, employee happiness comes from having a shared vision – with colleagues, managers and the company itself.
 Investing in the happiness of your team will not only improve morale, focus and productivity – it will help you build a more stable, and ultimately more lucrative business.